Filune/Bunny-Table-Tennis-Game/README.md

 # Bunny-Table-Tennis
 A sweet table tennis game made with PyGame!
+It was made during my studies at KTH.

 # How do I run the game?
 In order to run this game, you'll need to have Python 3.8 (or higher) & PyGame module installed.